ushahidi/riverid-python/doc/api.md

 #### Returns

-* `valid` Boolean indicating if the password is valid for the email account.
+* `boolean` Indicator of whether the password is valid for the email account.

 ### confirmemail